Nikita-Gupta23/Pokemon-JS-App/README.md

-# 🧩 Pokémon Search App
+# 🧩 Pokémon Search App(HTML + JavaScript + CSS)

-A sleek and responsive React + Vite application that allows users to search any Pokémon by name and view their details — including image, types, and abilities — using the [PokéAPI](https://pokeapi.co/).
+A simple and responsive web application built with vanilla HTML, CSS, and JavaScript.
+This app allows users to search any Pokémon by name or ID and view details like sprite, types, height, weight, and base stats — using the [PokéAPI](https://pokeapi.co/).

 > 🔗 **Live Demo:** [pokemon-search-app-blush.vercel.app](https://pokemon-search-app-blush.vercel.app/)